PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 16:27:09
+Last updated: 2024-04-07 16:28:49
-Random Quote: Sometimes distance is the only way to find peace.
-So you can heal your wound. - Berlin
+Random Quote: Baby, can we grow sandwiches behind the garage? - Marshall Eriksen